eigerco/polka-storage/docs/src/getting-started/local-testnet.md

 ### Accessing the Parachain

-The parachain is available through Polkadot.js Apps interface by clicking on this link:
+The parachain is available through the Polkadot.js Apps interface by clicking on this link:

 [https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A42069#/explorer](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A42069#/explorer)